tapjs/t-up/README.md

 - Definitely clean up after yourself!
 If you don't ever call `tup.close()`, then you'll have a bunch of node processes lying arouhnd.
+- The server MUST print something to standard output (console.log or whatever) when it's ready to move onto the next test.
+This prevents a race condition where the tests fail because the server isn't up yet.
+Otherwise, all stdio is completely lost, because the child process is abandoned without access to that stuff.